fstrozzi/Fastool/README.md

 FastQ2A
 =======

-A simple and quick FastQ to FastA converter with reverse complement options.
+A simple and quick tool to read huge FastQ and FastA files and manipulate them.

+If provided with a FastQ file, the tool will convert it to FastA format.

+With the --rev option can be used to reverse complement huge sequences dataset (both FastQ and FastA).

-Use the --append option to add a string to each sequence header.
+Use the --append option to add a string to each sequence header (both FastQ and FastA).

 Based on KSeq library from Heng Li.